Using blockchain, the advertising industry can potentially become more sophisticated. What can we expect from the “ad chain” idea?

 While blockchain is certainly a trendy buzzword, it doesn’t mean that there are many experts active in the fields.
 There are people who can write about blockchain concepts, possibilities, and opportunities.
 But talk is cheap (unless it is a Keith Richards album), it is the action that matters.

 This is a natural problem for any nascent technology.
-Basically, blockchain is still on the stage of early adoption when the industries are yet to be convinced in embracing the technologies and its possibilities.
+Basically, blockchain is still in the stage of early adoption when the industries are yet to be convinced in embracing the technologies and their possibilities.

 Looking for a team of smart developers?